ktrla/ktrla.github.io/content/read me.md

-what drives you to do all of this madness.
+what drives you to do all of this madness. because it kills my ignorance.